Young America's Foundation: History

-Young America's Foundation was founded in 1969 at Vanderbilt University when students formed an organization called University Information Services (UIS).
-UIS was established to provide students with a familial atmosphere to express their conservative beliefs.
-When UIS became a national organization in the early 1970s, it changed its name to Young America's Foundation.
 Young America's Foundation held the first National Conservative Student Conference in 1979.
 It is a co-founder of the annual Conservative Political Action Conference and has been a prominent supporter of the event since then.

-In 1998 it purchased the Reagan Ranch, "Rancho del Cielo", near Santa Barbara, California, with the help of a $10 million endowment from Amway billionaires Richard and Helen DeVos.
-Donations, including $200,000 from orthodontist Dr Robert Ruhe, allowed YAF redeem the mortgage on the Reagan Ranch early.
+In 1998, it purchased the Reagan Ranch, "Rancho del Cielo", near Santa Barbara, California, with the help of a $10 million endowment from Amway billionaires Richard and Helen DeVos.
+Donations, including $200,000 from orthodontist Dr. Robert Ruhe, allowed YAF to redeem the mortgage on the Reagan Ranch early.
 YAF president Ron Robinson said YAF's goal was to preserve both Reagan's legacy and the ranch itself and that it would maintain the facilities as they existed when the Reagans lived there.

 According to Time magazine, by 2004, there were no left-wing youth organizations as powerful as The Young America's Foundation (YAF), The Intercollegiate Studies Institute (ISI) and The Leadership Institute.
 The Time article noted that in surveys of incoming college students by the American Council on Education, a "majority of 2003 freshmen – 53% – wanted affirmative action abolished, compared with only 43% of all adults.
-Two-thirds of frosh favored abortion rights in 1992; only 55% did so in last year's survey.
+Two-thirds of freshmen favored abortion rights in 1992; only 55% did so in last year's survey.
 Support for gun control has slipped in recent years among the young, and last year 53% of students believed that 'wealthy people should pay a larger share of taxes than they do now,' compared with 72% 11 years earlier".
-The New York Times cited more polling in 2005 to describe American college students' "renewed shift pronouncedly to the right on many defining issues", a movement it said was "fueled and often financed by an array of conservative interest groups" including Americans for Freedom, Young America's Foundation, the Leadership Institute, the Collegiate Network, and the Intercollegiate Studies Institute.
+The New York Times cited more polling in 2005 to describe American college students' "renewed shift pronouncedly to the right on many defining issues", a movement it said was "fueled and often financed by an array of conservative interest groups" including Young Americans for Freedom, Young America's Foundation, the Leadership Institute, the Collegiate Network, and the Intercollegiate Studies Institute.

 By 2017, YAF had 250 high school and college affiliates known as Young Americans for Freedom, which was originally a separate organization.

 In July 2019, it was announced that former Governor of Wisconsin Scott Walker would become YAF's president in 2021.

-In November 2019, YAF cut ties with a long-time featured speaker, Michelle Malkin, who voiced her support for alt-right journalist, Nick Fuentes.
+In November 2019, YAF cut ties with a long-time featured speaker, Michelle Malkin, who voiced her support for alt-right activist Nick Fuentes.

 YAF's stated mission is "ensuring that increasing numbers of young Americans understand and are inspired by the ideas of individual freedom, a strong national defense, free enterprise, and traditional values."

+YAF is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.

+YAF has twice sued the Know Your Enemy podcast charging trademark infringement due to a satirical labeling of a membership tier on Patreon as "Young Americans for Freedom".